zircleUI/docs/docs/api/z-spot.md

 ## Description
 <img :src="$withBase('/z-view.png')" style="clear: right; margin-top: 20px; float:right" width="250px"/>

 By default this component allows to zoom-in to a new view.
-In other words is a zoomable component to go to another view using zoomable navigation.
-As happenss with `z-view` you can nest others [z-spot](#z-spot) or [z-dialog](#z-dialog).
+In other words is a zoomable component to go to another view.
+Inside a `z-spot` you can nest other [z-spot](#z-spot).
 Currently, `z-list` is not available for `z-spot`

 ### Zoom-in to a new view
 By default, `z-spot` is made to perform a zoom transition to another view.
 You need to use the property `to-view` indicating the name of the view you want to go.
-Also, is it possble to define params that work with or without vue-router.
+Also, is it possble to pass params that work with or without vue-router.

 If you want to point a view to go, simply use `to-view` as `string` with the view name (it is not case sensible).
 In case, you need to pass some params it is necesary to use an `object` in `to-view` as follows: